-The program benefits tremendously from close relationships with the Mote Marine Laboratory, the National Marine Fisheries Service, the National Estuarine Research Reserves, and the Florida Division of Marine Fisheries.
-Whenever possible, courses will be taught at the Florida State University Marine Laboratory in Turkey Point, located approximately an hour south of the FSU campus.
+The program benefits tremendously from close relationships with the National Marine Fisheries Service, the National Estuarine Research Reserves, and the Florida Fish and Wildlife Conservation Commission.
+A number of course are taught at the Florida State University Coastal and Marine Laboratory in St. Teresa, located approximately an hour south of the FSU campus.
+A free shuttle is available for students enrolled in classes at the FSUCML.